 In 2010 I had the honour of being invited to speak at the British Flute Society Convention, where I presented my speech 'The Suzuki Method, playing from the heart'.
 The following year, my article 'Learning through metaphor' was published on the Spring 2011 issue of 'Ability'.
 I've had the opportunity of teaching at the Bridge Academy and the Suzuki Hub in London, and it was my pleasure to organise the first International Suzuki Flute Teacher Exchange, in collaboration with the Suzuki Flute Studio of Berlin.
 Having established my studio in York in 2013, I gave several lectures on Suzuki Pedagogy in the new MA in Music: Instrumental and Vocal Pedagogy at York University in 2015.
 In February 2018 I had the great pleasure of collaborating with Saem Stage in the organisation and teaching of a flute and piano holiday course in the beautiful rural setting of Huerta Grande, in southern Spain.
 I've also had the great pleasure of being part of York's local music scene, playing with Melthem, Paul Young, Joshua Burnell Gravel Walks and Anima Flute and Piano.

 Since 2016 I write, record and produce my own music.
 In 2019 my song Today I'm Alive featured in the Music4Charity album Sound Minds (you can listen to it here).
 My first album With You to The Threshold was released on February 2020 with a Sound Installation I devised at the Friargate Theatre in York; and my second album Inner Music The Journey, created in partnership with Ana Fontecha, was released on May 2020.
-In 2021 I started a new venture, writing production music from www.cristinacrespomusic.com.
+In 2021 I started exploring music for screen, with production music and scoring film and audio drama.
+In 2023 I was nominated for Best Score at L.A.s Indie X Film Fest for my work in Brayden Morin's Not Meant to Be.
+For more information visit www.cristinacrespomusic.com.